 - Mira Bai- Mira was one of the most chanted Krishna devotees who belonged to the high-class ruling Rajput family.
 She was the wife of the son of Rana Sanga of Mewar.
 But her love for God made her leave her husband and family.
 She went to different pilgrimage places.
 Her writings show her love for Krishna, but her poetry depicts a unique relationship between God and her wherein she is Krishna's devotee bride, and Krishna is characterized in her pursuits.

-- Andal- Andal is another devotee who considered herself the beloved of Vishnu.
+- Andal- Andal is another devotee who considers herself the beloved of Vishnu.
 She was the only female Alwar whose verse explains her divine love towards Vishnu.

 - Bahina Bai- Bahina Bai was a devotee from Maharashtra.
 This 17th-century poet-saint wrote various abhyanga.
 She took inspiration from the life of women working in the field and wrote folk songs about women.